openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func add(all!: Collection<(K, V)>): Unit
 ```

-Function: Inserts a collection of key-value pairs into the [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek).
-For existing keys in the [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek), the values will be replaced with the new values.
+Functionality: Inserts a collection of new key-value pairs into the [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek).
+For existing keys in the [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek), the keys' values will be replaced with the new values.

 Parameters: